 Facebook group or follow us on Twitter @ChiGreenTheatre and use the hashtag #chigreentheatre to share your greening efforts.

-The Chicago Green Theatre Alliance encourages, educates, and motivates theatres and theatre professionals to work together to adopt more environmentally-friendly practices in all aspects of their work.
+The Chicago Green Theatre Alliance was founded in 2014 with a mission to encourage, educate, and motivate theatres and theatre professionals to work together to adopt more environmentally-friendly practices.

 Next Chicago Green Theater Alliance Meeting

 Help us make Chicago theatre greener!
 Join us for the next meeting of the Chicago Green Theatre Alliance and help push our CGTA initiatives forward.
 We’ll gather to hear a guest speaker, and share new ideas and bright spots.
 Actors, administrators, designers, technicians, stage managers, production managers and anyone that is interested in helping Chicago theatres adopt more environmentally-friendly practices is welcome!